 Work with Yale to launch a successful board seat search.

-Becoming a board director helps women leaders acquire and contribute invaluable strategic perspective to prepare for success in a C-suite role, form important professional “sponsoring” relationships across industries and sectors, and demonstrate highly visible, unique subject matter expertise to expedite advancement.
+Becoming a board director helps women leaders acquire and contribute invaluable strategic perspective to prepare to succeed in the c-suite, form important professional “sponsoring” relationships across industries and sectors, and demonstrate highly visible, unique subject matter expertise to expedite advancement.